Height: 15 feet Spread: 20 feet

 Sunlight:

-Hardiness Zone: 6 Other Names: Red Star Peach, Common Peach Description: A semi-dwarf selection, bearing deep red skinned peaches with sweet, firm, yellow flesh in mid summer; freestone; showy pink flowers in spring and a low, spreading habit; quite hardy, and disease resistant; needs full sun and well-drained soil Edible Qualities Redstar® Peach is a small tree that is commonly grown for its edible qualities.
+Hardiness Zone: 6 Other Names: Red Star Peach, Common Peach Description: A semi-dwarf selection, bearing deep red skinned peaches with sweet, firm, yellow flesh in mid summer; freestone; showy pink flowers in spring and a low, spreading habit; quite hardy, and disease resistant; needs full sun and well-drained soil Edible Qualities Redstar® Peach is a small tree that is typically grown for its edible qualities.
 It produces large gold round fruit (technically 'drupes') with a dark red blush and yellow flesh which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a firm texture.
 The fruit are most often used in the following ways: Features & Attributes Redstar® Peach is clothed in stunning clusters of fragrant pink flowers with red overtones along the branches in early spring before the leaves.
 It has dark green deciduous foliage.
 The narrow leaves turn yellow in fall.
 The fruits are showy gold drupes with a dark red blush, which are carried in abundance in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 This is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration; Aside from its primary use as an edible, Redstar® Peach is sutiable for the following landscape applications; Planting & Growing Redstar® Peach will grow to be about 15 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.
 While it is considered to be somewhat self-pollinating, it tends to set heavier quantities of fruit with a different variety of the same species growing nearby.
 This tree is typically grown in a designated area of the yard because of its mature size and spread.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
 This is a selected variety of a species not originally from North America.